rafayshahood/adni-modif/README.md

 ## Next steps
 - ADNI GO for the independent evaluation
-- Visualization of features using t-SNE
+- Visualisation of features using t-SNE
-- Visualization of image regions that constitute the highest impact on the classifier's prediction for one particular sample
+- Visualisation of image regions that constitute the highest impact on the classifier's prediction for one particular sample

 ## References:
 [1] Dwibedi, D., Aytar, Y., Tompson, J., Sermanet, P., & Zisserman, A. (2021).